stevetaggart/Soundex/README.md

+# Soundex Programming Exercise
+The goal of this programming exercise is to write code that implements the Soundex algorithm.
+I pulled the instructions below from Wikipedia and left them unmodified because reading them and deciding on an implementation brings up questions that have similarities to a real-world story that a developer might be asked to implement.

 # Soundex
 Soundex is a phonetic algorithm for indexing names by sound, as pronounced in English.
 The goal is for homophones to be encoded to the same representation so that they can be matched despite minor differences in spelling.
 The algorithm mainly encodes consonants; a vowel will not be encoded unless it is the first letter.
 Soundex is the most widely known of all phonetic algorithms (in part because it is a standard feature of popular database software such as DB2, PostgreSQL, MySQL, SQLite, Ingres, MS SQL Server and Oracle.)
 Improvements to Soundex are the basis for many modern phonetic algorithms.